Statement of Intent

 When a child is unwell, parents are expected to contact the school before 8.30 am on the first day of absence informing the school of the reason for absence.

-- Every effort should be make to arrange medical appointments outside school hours.
+- Every effort should be made to arrange medical appointments outside school hours.

 - An appointment card or verification by the doctors/ dentist/hospital is required for medical appointments